✦ Blog·7 min read

 Before 2026, UCAS asked applicants to write a single free-form personal statement of up to 4,000 characters.
 The applicant chose the structure.

-The four questions are:
+The three official questions are:

-1. Why do you want to study this subject?
+1. Why do you want to study this course or subject?

-2. How have your qualifications and studies prepared you for this course?
+2. How have your qualifications and studies helped you to prepare for this course or subject?

-3. What else have you done to prepare for this course?
+3. What else have you done to prepare outside of education, and why are these experiences useful?

 This is the most important question — and the one where most applicants underperform.
+It should usually receive the most space: roughly 40–50% of your total, or around 1,600–2,000 characters.

 What UCAS is asking for

-They want evidence of genuine intellectual interest in the subject at university level.
+Evidence of genuine intellectual interest in the subject at university level.
 Not "I enjoy it" or "I'm good at it" — but a specific, reflective account of what draws you to this discipline and what you find intellectually compelling about it.

 What a strong answer includes